Consumer Guide: Health Spending Accounts

 - Flexible Spending Accounts (FSA)—These don't require a high-deductible health plan.
 They aren't offered to people who work for themselves.

 - Health Reimbursement Arrangement (HRA)—These don't require a high-deductible health plan.
 They aren't offered to people who work for themselves.

 Before you choose and set up a health spending account, first figure out the type of account you can get.
 Then think about whether it's helpful for you to sign up.

-- Information from the Internal Revenue Service about Health Savings Accounts and Other Tax-Favored Health Plans.
+The Internal Revenue Service has a resource that explains each type of account and its benefits.
+View Publication 969 (2021), Health Savings Accounts and Other Tax-Favored Health Plans.